marcysko/PythonScriptingForTesters/README.md

 ## Objectives

-*Driving API calls with scripting
+* Driving API calls with scripting
-*API authentication
+* API authentication
--Parsing API data
+* Parsing API data
--Automating reports with Google APIs
+* Automating reports with Google APIs
--Using the Google Charts and Sheets APIs
+* Using the Google Charts and Sheets APIs
--Preparing test sites with Selenium WebDriver -Analyzing test data with scripting
+* Preparing test sites with Selenium WebDriver
+* Analyzing test data with scripting
--Generating pseudo input data for testing
+* Generating pseudo input data for testing